Dell Latitude: Latitude D600

 The D600 (and simultaneously introduced D800) was released on March 12, 2003.
 These were Dell's first laptops in the Latitude D-series, and also Dell's first business-oriented notebooks based on the Pentium-M (first-generation "Banias" or Dothan) chips and running on a 400 MT/s FSB on DDR memory.
 It had a PATA hard drive and a D-series modular bay, and used an ATI Radeon 9000 GPU.
-It had a 14" screen, in regular (non-widescreen) form factor.
+It had a 14-inch screen, in regular (non-widescreen) form factor.
 Unlike later D6x0 series machines, both memory sockets were accessible from a single cover on the bottom of the system.

 Most, if not all Latitude models prior to the Latitude Dx20 series had a near-clone Inspiron, in the case of the D600, it was the Inspiron 600M.
 Differences include that the 600M does not work with the Dell D-Dock, and the case styling is slightly different.
 The motherboards, screens, and hard drive caddies are all physically interchangeable.

 The Latitude D600 used a PA-10/PA-12 charger and came with a DVD drive, 2 x USB, 1 x TV, 1 x network, 1 x parallel, 1 x serial, and 1 monitor output.
 The hard drive is accessible through a cover on the left-hand front side of the lower case and is secured by 1 screw.
 After removing the screw, the hard drive can then slide out.

 Latitude D610

-The D610 (released in 2005) was an update of the D600 design; it used a slightly modified D600 chassis and a newer Pentium M chipset ("Sonoma" with 533 MT/s FSB).
+The D610 (released in 2005) was an update of the D600 design; it used a slightly modified D600 chassis, an extra 2 USB ports, and a newer Pentium M chipset ("Sonoma" with 533 MT/s FSB).
 This chipset was the first Intel mobile chipset to use DDR2 Memory, versus the DDR in the Latitude Dx00 series.
 For space-saving purposes, instead of having both RAM chips on the bottom of the laptop, one RAM slot was moved to the top of the motherboard which could be accessed by removing the keyboard, whereas the other RAM slot remained in the area it had been located at previously.
 Unlike the D600 and prior midrange Latitudes (The 6xx series, dating back to the C-series) you had a choice of standard integrated Intel Graphics (GMA 900), or a discrete ATI solution (Radeon X300).